 Home Equity Loan Requirements: What You’ll Need to Qualify

-As a homeowner, it can feel like most of your net worth is tied up in your house.
-A home equity loan can help you free up some of that cash without the need to sell your house.
+As a homeowner, it may feel like most of your net worth is tied up in your house.
+A home equity loan can help you free up some of that cash without selling your house.
+Home equity loan requirements tend to be stricter than the requirements for a typical first mortgage, though the exact rules will vary by lender.

 1. Debt-to-income ratio: 43% or less

-Your debt-to-income (DTI) ratio measures the monthly debt payments you currently make compared to your monthly income.
+Your debt-to-income (DTI) ratio measures your monthly debt load compared to your monthly income.
 To calculate your DTI ratio, add up the monthly payments on the loans you have, then divide them by your monthly income before taxes.

 2. Credit score: At least 620